-- 1. All in-patient and intensive out-patient treatment is completed successfully and there is enrollment and compliance in a biweekly out-patient treatment - 2.
-Compliance with daily check-in - 3.
-The participant demonstrates full compliance with drug testing.
-A record of calling and testing for 90 days is expected.
-All drug screens must be negative, there can be no missed calls and participants must test when they are called. - 4.
-Where required a minimum 90 (12 step) meetings in 90 days, with sponsorship, is completed and documented with RAMP.
-There after the participant is attending a minimum of 3 meetings weekly. - 5.
-All monthly reports are filed in a timely manner - 6.
-Participants must be free of any controlled substances, unless under the care of a Board Certified Pain Management Specialist, has been evaluated and deemed safe to practice by RAMP.
-All other avenues for pain relief must be explored and documented. - 7.
-Participants cannot work while taking medication assisted treatment such as Methadone, Suboxone and other drugs in this class.
+- 1. All in-patient, intensive out-patient, and weekly out-patient treatment must be completed successfully and there is enrollment and compliance in a biweekly individual therapy, as appropriate. - 2.
+Demonstrate a period of sobriety/strong recovery/stability after treatment is completed (minimum of 1 month after discharged from treatment). - 3.
+Compliance with daily check-ins. - 4.
+The participant demonstrates full compliance with toxicology testing.
+A record of checking-in and testing for 90 days is expected.
+All toxicology screens must be negative, there can be no missed check-ins and participants must test when they are selected. - 5.
+If required, a minimum 90 (12 step) meetings in 90 days, with sponsorship, must be completed and documented.
+Thereafter, the participant is required to attend a minimum of 3 meetings weekly. - 6.
+All monthly reports are filed by the 5th of the month. - 7.
+Participants must be free of any controlled substances, unless under the care of a Board Certified Pain Management Specialist, has been evaluated and deemed safe to practice by RAMP. - 8.
+Participants cannot work while taking medication assisted treatment.

-At this point, contact your case manager to alert them of your intention to speak with your peer group about working as a nurse.
+At this point, contact your case manager to obtain permission of your intention to speak with your peer group about working as a nurse.